 What happened to Greenfield Manor?
 Eight months after David's research, the home announced closure with 6 weeks' notice.
 34 residents had to be emergency relocated.

 David spent 90 minutes on manual research.
-Here's what our platform shows instantly:
+Here's what the platform shows instantly:

 GREENFIELD MANOR CARE HOME ═══════════════════════════════════════ OVERALL RISK SCORE: 4.1/10 (HIGH CONCERN) 🚨 CRITICAL ALERTS: ━━━━━━━━━━━━━━━━━━ • Negative equity: -£127,000 • Director turnover: 3 changes in 18 months • Staff turnover estimate: 38% • Offshore ownership structure detected ⚠️ WARNINGS: ━━━━━━━━━━━━ • PE-backed via Jersey/Cayman entities • Sale-and-leaseback completed 2023 • CQC inspection 22 months old • CQC trend: DECLINING (Outstanding → Good) • Manager tenure: <6 months 📊 CATEGORY SCORES: ━━━━━━━━━━━━━━━━━━ • Regulatory & Safety: 6.2/10 • Financial Stability: 2.8/10 🚨 • Operational Quality: 4.1/10 • Community Reputation: 5.4/10 💰 COST ANALYSIS: ━━━━━━━━━━━━━━━━ • Quoted fee: £1,180/week • MSIF benchmark: £892/week • Premium: 32% above fair cost • Affordability Band: D (High) RECOMMENDATION: HIGH RISK — Seek alternatives ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━ This home shows multiple financial instability indicators.
 4.2× higher closure probability than average.
 Consider alternatives with stronger financial foundations.